Disappearance of Madeleine McCann: 22:00: Smith sighting

 The rejection of the Tanner sighting as crucial to the timeline allowed investigators to focus on another sighting of a man carrying a child on the night of Madeleine's disappearance, this one reported to Portuguese police on 26 May 2007 by Martin and Mary Smith, who had been in Praia da Luz on holiday from Ireland.
-Scotland Yard concluded in 2013 that the Smith sighting offered the approximate time of Madeleine's kidnap.
+Scotland Yard concluded in 2013 that the Smith sighting offered the approximate time of Madeleine's kidnapping.

-The Smiths saw the man at around 22:00 on Rua da Escola Primária, 500 yards from the McCanns' apartment, walking away from the Ocean Club and toward Rua 25 de Abril and the beach.
+The Smiths saw the man at around 22:00 on Rua da Escola Primária, 500 yards from the McCanns' apartment, walking away from the Ocean Club and towards Rua 25 de Abril and the beach.
 He was carrying a girl aged 3–4 years.
-She had blonde hair and pale skin, was wearing light-coloured pyjamas, and had bare feet.
-The man was mid-30s, 5 ft 7 in–5 ft 9 in (1.75–1.80 m), slim-to-normal build, with short brown hair, wearing cream or beige trousers.
+She had blonde hair and pale skin, was wearing light-coloured pyjamas, and was barefoot.
+The man was mid-30s, 5 ft 7 in–5 ft 9 in (1.70–1.75 m), slim-to-normal build, with short brown hair, wearing cream or beige trousers.
 He did not look like a tourist, according to the Smiths, and had seemed uncomfortable carrying the child.
-E-fits based on the Smiths' testimony were first created in 2008 by Oakley International, private investigators hired by the McCanns, and were publicized in 2013 by Scotland Yard on the BBC programme Crimewatch.
+E-fits based on the Smiths' testimony were first created in 2008 by Oakley International, private investigators hired by the McCanns, and were publicised in 2013 by Scotland Yard on the BBC programme Crimewatch.